MG Magnette: Magnette ZA

 The Magnette ZA was announced on 15 October 1953 and debuted at the 1953 London Motor Show.
 Deliveries started in March 1954.
 Production continued until 1956, when 18,076 had been built.
-It was the first monocoque car to bear the MG badge.
+It was the first unibody car to bear the MG badge.

 The Magnette was designed by Gerald Palmer, designer of the Jowett Javelin.
 It was the first appearance of the new four cylinder 1489 cc B-Series I4 engine with a pair of 1+1/4 in-bore twin-choke SU carburettors, delivering 60 bhp, driving the rear wheels through BMC's new four-speed manual gearbox with synchromesh on the top three ratios.

 Suspension was independent at the front using coil springs and had a live axle with half elliptic leaf springs at the rear.
 The steering was by rack and pinion.
 Hydraulically operated Lockheed 10 in drum brakes were fitted to front and rear wheels.
 When leaving the factory the Magnette ZA optionally fitted the recently developed belted textile-braced, radial-ply Pirelli Cinturato 145HR15 tyres (CA67) but had 5.5-15 Dunlop tyres as standard.

 The car had leather trimmed individual front seats and rear bench seat.
 The dashboard and door cappings were in polished wood.
 Although the heater was standard, the radio was still an optional extra.
 Standard body colours were black, maroon, green, and grey.

 The similar Wolseley 4/44, first sold one year earlier, used the 1250 cc engine from the MG TF.
 Although visually similar, the MG has lower suspension and only the front doors, boot lid, and roof panels are shared.
 The 4/44 was replaced in 1956 by the 15/50.

 In 1955, The Motor tested a Magnette and recorded a top speed of 79.7 mph acceleration from 0-60 mph in 23.1 seconds and a fuel consumption of 24.9 mpgimp was recorded.
 The test car cost £914 including taxes.